Status: Georgia Participating In The Counseling Compact

 The LPC Law Changes and Writing of New Rules

 Georgia’s Composite Board refers LPC license applicants to the rule for most everything related to LPC licensing.
-This includes continuing education requirements, avoiding Georgia counselor ethics violations and so on.
+This includes continuing education requirements and ensuring acceptable supervision, avoiding Georgia counselor ethics violations and so on.
 “Please refer to composite board rule xx.xx” is the response to nearly every licensee question.

 This is why it is so important for the board to finish writing and passing amended LPC rules.
 And this is happening as we speak.
 However, it could be months before these rules are passed.